fadhalshulhan/Knowlytics/README.md

 ## Usage

 1. **Register and Login**:

    - Visit `http://localhost:3000/register` to create an account (choose role: `buyer` or `seller`).
    - Login at `http://localhost:3000/login`.
    - Admin account can be accessed using:
-     - Email: `admin1@example.com`
+     - **Email**: `admin1@example.com`
-     - Password: `admin12345`
+     - **Password**: `admin12345`

 2. **Browse and Purchase Courses**:

-   - Go to `http://localhost:3000/courses` to browse available courses with search and sort functionality.
+   - Go to `http://localhost:3000/courses` to browse available courses.
    - Click "View Details" to see course information.
-   - Buyers can purchase a course via Midtrans Payment Gateway and access its video (YouTube/Google Drive) and PDF (Google Drive) materials after successful payment.
+   - Buyers can purchase a course via Stripe. **Note**: The current implementation simulates payment by directly creating a Payment Intent.
+For a full payment flow, integrate Stripe Elements in the frontend to collect payment details.
+   - After a successful purchase, an invoice will be generated using EasyInvoice and saved in the `invoices/` folder.

-3. **View Purchased Courses and History**:
+3. **View Purchased Courses**:

    - Buyers can see their purchased courses at `http://localhost:3000/my-courses`.
-   - Purchase history with analytics (purchases per month) is available at `http://localhost:3000/purchase-history`.

 4. **Admin Dashboard**:
-   - Admins can access the dashboard at `http://localhost:3000/admin/dashboard` to view analytics:
+   - Admins can manage courses at `http://localhost:3000/admin/courses`.
-     - Number of courses per category (bar chart).
-     - Top 5 popular courses based on purchases.
-   - Manage courses (CRUD) at `http://localhost:3000/admin/courses`.
+   - Add new courses via `http://localhost:3000/admin/courses/add`.
+   - Delete courses directly from the admin dashboard.

 ---

 ## Sequelize CLI Commands

-The following Sequelize CLI commands were used to create models and migrations:
+The following Sequelize CLI commands were used to create models, migrations, and seeders:

 ```bash
 # Initialize Sequelize